 The number of shares awarded is calculated prior to each semi-annual payment by dividing the sum to which the Board members are entitled by the average closing price of the ABB share over a predefined 30-day period.
-The compensation amounts per individual are listed in the table below:
+Compensation for Board members is outlined in the table below and has been unchanged since the 2007/2008 term of office.